atacker22dw/Multifaceted-Brain-Imaging-Data-Integration-via-Analysis-of-Subspaces/README.md

 - Principal Angle Analysis Validation
     - `PAA.m`computes the Principal Angle Analysis discussed in Sections 3.4 and 4.3.
-    - `PAA.m` repeatedly calls `mPrinAngles.m` to computes principal angles between subspaces.
+    - `PAA.m` repeatedly calls `mPrinAngles.m` to compute principal angles between subspaces.
     - Similar to the postprocessing scripts above, you will only need the outstruct from DIVAS stored as `out` to run `PAA.m`.